EmbeddedOS/Linux/docs/linux_programming_interface.md

 - Superuser:
   - One user, known as the `superuser`, has special privileges within the system.
 The superuser account has the user ID 0, and normally has the login name `root`.
   - On typical Unix system, the superuser bypasses all permission checks in the system.

+### 2.4.
+Single directory Hierarchy, Directories, Links, and Files

+- The kernel mains a single hierarchical directory structure to organize all files in the system.
+- At the base of this hierarchy is the `root directory`, named `/` (slash).
+All files and directories and children or further removed descendants of the root directory.

+#### 2.4.1.
+File types

+- Within the filesystem, each file is marked with a `type`, indicating what kind of file it is.

+- One of these file type denotes ordinary data files, which are usually called `regular` or `plain` files to distinguish them from other file types.
+These other file types include devices, pipes, sockets, directories, and symbolic links.

+- The term `file` is commonly used to denote a file of any type, not just a regular file.

+#### 2.4.2.
+Directories and links

+- **A directory is special file** whose contents take the form of a table of filenames coupled with references to the corresponding files.
+This filename-plus-reference association is called a `link`, and files may have multiple links, and thus multiple names, in the same or in different directories.

+- Directories may contain links both to files and to other directories.

+- Every directory contains at least two entries: `.` (dot), which is a link to the directory itself, and `..` (dot-dot), which is a link to its `parent directory`.

+#### 2.4.3.
+Symbolic links

+- Like a normal link, a `symbolic link` provides an alternative name for a file.
+But whereas a normal link is a `filename-plus-pointer` entry in a directory list, **a symbolic link is a specially marked file containing the name of another file**.
+This later file is often called the target of the symbolic link, and it is common to say that the symbolic link `points` or `refers` to the target file.

+- When a pathname is specified in a system call, in most circumstances, the kernel automatically *dereferences* each symbolic link in the pathname, replace it with the filename to which it points.
+This process may happen recursively if the target of a symbolic.

+- If a symbolic link refers to a file that doesn't exist, it is said to be a `dangling link`.

+- hard-link is normal link.
+- soft-link is symbolic link.

+#### 2.4.4.
+File ownership and permissions

+- Each file has an associated user IS and group ID that define the owner of the file and the group to which it belongs.
+The ownership of a file is used to determine the access rights available to users of the file.